library(palmerpenguins)

 class(penguins[, 1, drop = FALSE])

-#> [1] "tbl_df" "tbl" "data.frame"The drop gotcha is a common source of bugs.
-You write a function that subsets a data frame, test it with two columns, and it works.
-Someone passes one column, and your function breaks because it suddenly receives a vector instead of a data frame.
+#> [1] "tbl_df" "tbl" "data.frame"This drop behavior is a common source of bugs.
+You write a function that subsets a data frame, test it with two columns, and it works; someone passes one column, and your function breaks because it suddenly receives a vector instead of a data frame.

 penguins[1, 2]